RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step3.md

 `oci os object list -bn $OUT_BUCKET`{{execute}}

+## Extra (optional) step

 If you want to manually test the function, you can do it executing something like the following.
 If you want to do it, just replace the compartmentId, namespace and bucketId to reflect your environment.
-If you have any doubt, ask the instructor, or if you are doing this on your own, all those values are already set in the environment variables that we have set until this point.
+If you have any doubt, ask the instructor, or if you are doing this on your own, all those values are already set in the environment variables that we have declared until this point.

 `export event= '{"eventType":"com.oraclecloud.objectstorage.createobject","cloudEventsVersion":"0.1","eventTypeVersion":"2.0","source":"ObjectStorage","eventTime":"2020-02-21T04:04:53.733Z","contentType":"application/json","data":{"compartmentId":"ocid1.compartment.oc1..aaaaaaaa4tjjg5nin3wslisvfygemkiem3f2azdapdrt5vhvunfg4a","compartmentName":"lab-compartment","resourceName":"lorem.txt","resourceId":"/n/idi66ekilhnr/b/in96/o/lorem.txt","availabilityDomain":"IAD-AD-2","additionalDetails":{"bucketName":"in1","archivalState":"Available","namespace":"idadsfilhnr","bucketId":"ocid1.bucket.oc1.iad.aaaaaaaagasgtwuzlgg4zg5vemzi3tginlvvh2przavniuknq3gv7mxrc3moasma","eTag":"f5293af9-f123-4e9f-ac4a-438d81a0464c"}},"eventID":"7b805085-83f4-9344-48b1-13b1a52bdfb4","extensions":{"compartmentId":"ocid1.compartment.oc1..adfafg5viv3wsnisvfegemkkin3nwzem3f2azdapdrt5vhvunfg4a"}}'`{{export}}